RubyKozel/Facefeka/README.md

 3. In order to use mongoDB you should first download mongoDB to your localhost.
 It is also extremely recommended that you download Robo 3T which is a GUI program for mongoDB.
    You have two options to run mongoDB:
-	- First one is to use your local mongoDB that you’ve just downloaded.
+	- First one is to use your local mongoDB that youâ€™ve just downloaded.
 	  In order to do so, you need to adjust your package.json file: in the start script, you should change the NODE_ENV to development instead of production.
 	- Second one is to use mongoDB cloud.
 In order to do so, please register to mongoDB cloud in https://cloud.mongodb.com.
 	  After your register to the cloud, you should define a user name and a password to be used in the cluster.
 	  When you have defined a user, you need to adjust some things in the code.
-	  In the mongodb cloud cluster cockpit, select the ‘connect’ button and then ‘connect your application’ It should provide you with a url to use to connect to the cloud cluster.
+	  In the mongodb cloud cluster cockpit, select the â€˜connectâ€™ button and then â€˜connect your applicationâ€™ It should provide you with a url to use to connect to the cloud cluster.
 Put your username and password in the relevant places and copy the link.
-	  In Config.json file, under ‘production’, paste the link to the MONGODB_URI attribute.
+	  In Config.json file, under â€˜productionâ€™, paste the link to the MONGODB_URI attribute.
-	  In package.json file, in your start script, change ‘development’ to ‘production’ in all places, if production is not already set.
+	  In package.json file, in your start script, change â€˜developmentâ€™ to â€˜productionâ€™ in all places, if production is not already set.
 4. In order to use cloudinary, please register to the cloudinary website at https://cloudinary.com/.
    After the registration completes, you should be provided with three secrets: cloud name, api_key and api_secret.
    All three should be inserted in the relevant places in Config.json file.